Cuprate/cuprate/README.md

 Cuprate has a responsible vulnerability disclosure policy, see [`SECURITY.md`](SECURITY.md).

 ## License
+The `binaries/` directory is licensed under AGPL-3.0, everything else is licensed under MIT.

-Cuprate's components are licensed under either MIT or AGPL-3.0, see [`LICENSE`](LICENSE) for more details.
+See [`LICENSE`](LICENSE) for more details.